mhamada-ai2/prolific-cost-report/README.md

 * Fetches all completed studies for a given Prolific project
 * Calculates:
-  * Estimated vs actual participant time
+  * Estimated and average participant time
   * Intended and average reward per hour
   * Total study hours, rewards, and cost
 * Outputs results in a CSV via a customizable filename